-- (a) all futures and option contracts must be marked to their current market value. - (b) all unrealized profits and losses on all futures, options, forward and fixed price commitment contracts must be treated as realized profits and losses; and - (c) unless otherwise specifically stated, the value ascribed to all other assets and liabilities must be at their current market value.
+- (a) all derivatives contracts must be marked to their current market value. - (b) all unrealized profits and losses on all derivatives contracts must be treated as realized profits and losses; and - (c) unless otherwise specifically stated, the value ascribed to all other assets and liabilities must be at their current market value.